Monica-Vu/cs_knowledge/APIs/Data-Exchange-Comparison.md

 ## Advantage
 * Express the field(s) you want to get
-* Lots of nesting ex/ You can easily the post content and comments
+* Lots of nesting ex/ You can easily the get post content and comments
 * Flexible in how data is returned when making query
     * easier for frontend developers (save labour, memory, and CPU consumption)
     * filter to get results you want